The 224th Coast Artillery Searchlight Battalion was activated on January 20, 1943, at Fort

 Above (left): A wartime photograph of the USS Mount Vernon AP-22 (formerly the

 cruise ship S.S.
-Washington of the United States Lines) Above (right): A sailor raises the
+Washington of the United States Lines)

 flag aboard the USS Mount Vernon.